toradex/meta-toradex-security/docs/README-encryption.md

 TDX_ENC_STORAGE_LOCATION = "/dev/sdb1"
 ```

 The `TDX_ENC_KEY_BACKEND` variable can be used to configure the trust source for managing the encryption key.
-If you plan to use CAAM on NXP iMX-based SoMs, you don't have to configure this variable, as it is automatically configured with `caam`.
-If you plan to use a TPM, you need to configure it as in the example below:
+If you plan to use CAAM (available on most NXP iMX-based SoMs), you don't have to configure this variable, as it is automatically configured with `caam`.
+If you plan to use a TPM or TEE as the backend, you need to configure it.
+For example, to use a TPM as the backend (i.e. trust source for the Trusted Keys subsystem):

 ```
 TDX_ENC_KEY_BACKEND:forcevariable = "tpm"